MarienvanLoon/programming-for-economists/source/schedule.rst

 * Homework:

-  * Datacamp: Do it Yourself: Python Lists: Pass/Fail grade (1)
+  * Datacamp: Do it Yourself: Python Lists
   * the assignment :ref:`here. <week2>`
   * fill in the google form